dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 He smiled and said, “Wrong—dreams and imagination.”

 “You can imagine both ends of the universe in a few seconds,” he said.
-“Obviously faster than light.”
+“Obviously, faster than light.”

 Maybe that’s where I am now.
 Maybe I’m dreaming, and these thoughts—these sensations—are moving faster than light.